Summer Internship 2023 at the Max Planck Institute for Astronomy (MPIA) in Heidelberg

 Your tasks and our offer:

-The institute proposes students to work full-time for two to three months on various research projects (see attached list).
+The institute invites students to work full-time for up to three months on various research projects (see attached list).
 Travel costs are supported and a salary is offered (~1000€/month, or ~820€/month net with full social benefits), as necessary.
 The internship typically takes place during the summer (between May and September) but not necessarily.
 Assistance will be provided to seek accommodations as close as possible to the institute or the city centre -which is not easy in such a touristic city as Heidelberg.

 Your Application: